Welcome Letter

 Going Beyond Standard Treatments

-OpenBiome and our research collaborators are working to identify the crucial microbes that children with SAM are missing and develop live biotherapeutic therapies to be administered alongside nutrient-enhanced foods.
+OpenBiome and our research collaborators are identifying the crucial microbes that children with SAM are missing and developing live biotherapeutic therapies to be administered alongside nutrient-enhanced foods.

 Spotlight on THRIVE